dehora/outland/README.md

 - **Support product development**: As described above, feature flags have a way of becoming instrinsic to product and service development processes over time.
 Having a first class service makes this evolution easier and simplifies coordination delivery across services and teams.
 Finally, the path to quantified product impact and measurable online experiments is less likely to get cut off.

 - **Observability**: In a microservices world (and also for monolithic or monocentric systems) there's value in making flag state observable via a service.
 As a simple example you can correlate a state change with other metrics.
 Features can be made available to more than code - a service accessible flag can be used control/toggle infrastructure such as load balancers.
-Service access of feature flags allows human operators to more easily intervene and control systems change.
+Service access to feature flags allows human operators to more easily intervene and control systems change.

 - **Incident management**: A point of flags is to allow features to be turned off quickly, faster than any rollback/rollforward mechanism you might have.
 If the flag system is a internal bolt-on to whatever the team happens to run, then first level oncall is going to have to delve into that to turn it off.
 The chances are I am not going to toggle an item directly in your ZooKeeper or Database thing _especially_ if it's being used for other functionality - you're getting paged to do that.
 I feel much better about a service interface that offers the least power needed to change the state.